Create and manage cloud images

 • Name: Name of the image.

-• Type: The file type of the image.
+• Type: The file type of the image (image or snapshot).

 • Status: Whether the image is active for use.

-• Visibility: The access permission for the image (Public, Shared or Private).
+• Visibility: The access permission for the image (Public or Private).

-• Protected: Whether the image can be deleted by any user.
+• Protected: Whether the image is protected from deletion.

 • Disk Format: Format of the image.